 The Legal Services Panel Portal enables Australian Government agencies to efficiently purchase external legal services from the Whole of Australian Government Legal Services Panel or the Australian Government Solicitor (AGS).

 Agencies with access to the panel can participate in professional development provided by legal service providers such as conferences, online masterclasses, seminars and training sessions.

 The Australian Government Solicitor (AGS) plays a special role in the Commonwealth’s legal services landscape.

-Whilst AGS was not required to tender for the Legal Services Panel, agencies are able to obtain legal services from AGS alongside panel firms.
-Agencies may choose to engage AGS for any work at any time.
-To make things easier, the ability to engage AGS has been incorporated into the Legal Services Panel Portal, making it your one-stop-shop for legal services providers.
+While the AGS was not required to tender for the Legal Services Panel, agencies are able to obtain legal services from the AGS alongside panel firms.
+Agencies may choose to engage the AGS for any work at any time.
+To make things easier, the ability to engage the AGS has been incorporated into the Legal Services Panel Portal, making it your one-stop-shop for legal services providers.